yashkarnpabla/COVID-19/README.md

 Thank you for viewing my project!

-Executed with RaspberryPi aand terminal.
+Executed with RaspberryPi and terminal.

 Steps: